 My wife and I are considering signing up and beginning the program.
 Is the cost still $500.00, or $1000 for a couple?
 I assume the monthly mentoring is still $100 per person, rather than $100 per month for a couple?

 There is no group or couple training due to the (1) uniqueness of each person, (2) their personal walk with God, and (3) where they are in their sanctification.
 What I would say to you, for example, I would not necessarily say to your wife, because it may not apply to her.
-How I train her, as she progresses through the program, will be different from you, and different from any other student in the program.
+How I train her, as she progresses through the program, will be different from you, and distinct from any other student in the program.

 If you and your wife pursue the training, you would be on separate paces.
 I will spend individual time with each of you, rather than talking, training, and corresponding to you as a couple.
 Therefore, “each student” would buy the course separately, and would be paying for the monthly supervision separately.